Gleam's Elegant Solution to Callback Hell

 Lightweight Custom Solutions

-For projects requiring minimal dependencies, custom Result types provide elegant error handling:
+For minimal dependencies, custom Result types provide elegant error handling:

 type Result<T, E> = { ok: true; value: T } | { ok: false; error: E };